 Me, age 6

-I currently live on an island overlooking Puget Sound and the Olympic mountains in Washington state with my partner, Dana, and our Maine Coon kitty, Sienna Skye.
+I currently live on an island overlooking Puget Sound and the Olympic mountains in Washington state with my partner, Dana, and our Maine Coon kitty, Sierra Luna.
 It is a creative's dream to be surrounded by nature and to have so many deer and squirrels as visitors!

 I was the only student in my junior high (word nerd alert!) to ever win the school spelling bee all three years.